-After calibration, all methods achieve the same miscoverage rate, as guaranteed by \eqref{eq:miscoveragerate_cqr}, but the mean error bar size differs across methods.
+After calibration, all methods achieved the same miscoverage rate, as guaranteed by \eqref{eq:miscoveragerate_cqr}.
+However, the mean error bar size differed in the methods, as discussed below.

-First, let us compare our approach with Wiener and MCALens.
-PnPMass, in both standard and residual versions, produces smaller error bars than the two model-driven methods---see y-axis in Fig.~\ref{fig:summary}.
-We hypothesize that the combination of higher reconstruction accuracy and adaptive pre-calibrated error bars obtained with order-2 moment networks helps discriminate between smooth regions and peak areas.
-This, in turn, may result in more refined uncertainty quantification by correctly assigning higher uncertainties near peaks.
-In contrast, Wiener and MCALens produce error bars that are independent of the input images: they are initialized at $\bzero$ and subsequently calibrated using a parameter that depends only on pixel location.
+First, let us focus on the comparison of our approach with Wiener and MCALens.
+PnPMass in the standard and residual versions produces smaller error bars than the two model-driven methods (see the y-axis in Fig.~\ref{fig:summary}).
+We hypothesize that the combination of higher reconstruction accuracy and adaptive pre-calibrated error bars obtained with order-2 moment networks helps to distinguish between smooth regions and peak areas.
+This might in turn result in a more refined uncertainty quantification by correctly assigning higher uncertainties near peaks.
+In contrast, Wiener and MCALens produce error bars that are independent of the input images: they are initialized at $\bzero$ and subsequently calibrated using a parameter that only depends on the pixel location.

-More surprisingly, PnPMass also produces smaller error bars than DeepMass, despite being slightly less accurate.
-This result is statistically significant, as it is observed for all $512$ test images.
-To explain this phenomenon, we propose the following conjecture: DeepMass detects more peaks than PnPMass, which improves reconstruction accuracy, but it also tends to hallucinate more peaks, which negatively affects the confidence level.
-In other words, the optimal precision-recall balance for peak detection depends on the metric one aims to prioritize.
+More surprisingly, PnPMass also produces smaller error bars than DeepMass, but they are slightly less accurate.
+This result is statistically significant because it is observed for all $512$ test images.
+To explain this phenomenon, we propose the following conjecture: DeepMass detects more peaks than PnPMass, which improves reconstruction accuracy, but is also more prone to hallucinations (\ie, false detections), which negatively affects the confidence level.
+In other words, the optimal precision-recall balance for peak detection depends on the metric that is to be prioritized.
 Consequently, a trade-off arises between reconstruction accuracy and error bar size.
-The same reasoning applies when comparing the standard and residual versions of PnPMass.
+The same reasoning applies when we compare the standard and residual versions of PnPMass.

-It is worth noting that error bars could, in principle, have been initialized at $\bzero$ for all mass mapping methods, avoiding the need to train an order-2 moment network for DeepMass and PnPMass.
+It is worth noting that error bars might in principle have been initialized at $\bzero$ for all mass-mapping methods, avoiding the need to train an order-2 moment network for DeepMass and PnPMass.
 However, this would ultimately result in larger calibrated error bars to compensate for the poorer initialization.
 A plot similar to Fig.~\ref{fig:summary}, with zero-initialization for all methods, is shown in Appendix~\ref{appendix:plots}, Fig.~\ref{fig:summary_zeroinit}.